Nutrition Requirements for Fluid Milk

 Subject: Nutrition Requirements for Fluid Milk

-This Management Bulletin (MB) notifies National School Lunch Program and School Breakfast Program sponsors that the U.S. Department of Agriculture (USDA) recently issued a Policy Memo regarding new requirements for fluid milk.
+This Management Bulletin (MB) supersedes MB USDA-SNP-07-2011: Nutrition Requirements for Fluid Milk (June 2011) and provides clarification to National School Lunch and School Breakfast Program sponsors on the requirements for fluid milk.

-On December 13, 2010, President Obama signed the Healthy, Hunger-Free Kids Act of 2010 (Act), reauthorizing the Child Nutrition Programs.
-The Act amended section 9(a)(2)(A) of the Richard B. Russell National School Lunch Act, modifying requirements for fluid milk.
-It removes the requirement that schools must serve milk in a variety of fat contents and instead requires that schools offer at least two milk choices from fat-free or low-fat (one percent) fluid milk options.
+On December 13, 2010, President Obama signed the Healthy, Hunger-Free Kids Act of 2010 (HHFKA), reauthorizing the child nutrition programs.
+The HHFKA amended Section 9(a)(2)(A) of the Richard B. Russell National School Lunch Act, modifying requirements for fluid milk.
+It removes the requirement that schools must serve milk in a variety of fat contents and instead requires that schools offer at least two milk choices from fat-free or low-fat (1 percent) fluid milk options.

-The Institute of Medicine recommended this change to align the School Nutrition Programs (SNP) with the Dietary Guidelines for Americans.
-The 2010 Dietary Guidelines recommend that persons over two years of age consume fat-free or low-fat fluid milk.
+The Institute of Medicine recommended this change to align the School Nutrition Programs with the Dietary Guidelines for Americans.

-To comply with these requirements, School Food Authorities (SFAs) must offer at least two of the following types of milk:
+To comply with these requirements, school food authorities must offer at least two milk choices.

-If you have any questions regarding this MB, please contact Ashley Osterman, Child Nutrition Consultant, by phone at 916-445-1261, or by e-mail at email@example.com, or you can contact Lori Porter, Child Nutrition Consultant, by phone at 916-323-4100 or by e-mail at firstname.lastname@example.org.
+If you have any questions regarding this MB, please contact Lori Porter, Child Nutrition Consultant (CNC), Southern School Nutrition Programs Unit (SNPU), by phone at 916-322-1454 or by e-mail at email@example.com, or Ashley Osterman, CNC, Northern SNPU, by phone at 916-445-1261 or by e-mail at firstname.lastname@example.org.